26aniket/Spiderbot-Python/README.md

-# Spiderbot-Python
+# Some of my contributions & posts on flinkhub -
+What is web scraping : https://m.flinkhub.com/posts/609d6a25a1a59ca25e80fa3a

+Parse the html content [links] in Python using Beautiful Soup: https://m.flinkhub.com/posts/609e3a3f4ee09ee3f881ea6f

+Retrieve Valid links [Absolute & Relative] : https://m.flinkhub.com/posts/60b4c673226f096d3d5c7709

+Store the retrieved links in MongoDB : https://m.flinkhub.com/posts/60b60a31e243b77c57886d25

+## Spiderbot-in-Python
+Problem statement:

-Problem statement: Build a spiderbot (web scraper) that continuously runs in the background and recursively scrapes all links it can find
+Build a spiderbot (web scraper) that continuously runs in the background and recursively scrapes all links it can find

+Problem Details:

-Problem Details: The Root URL for this project will be https://flinkhub.com .
+The Root URL for this project will be https://flinkhub.com .
 The Root URL must be manually entered into the database before the process starts.

 As soon as the process starts, it should check the “links” table for pending links to scrape.
-It should scrape all these links, extract all valid links (through tags) from each of these pages, and save them in the database.
+It should scrape all these links, extract all valid links (through <a> tags) from each of these pages, and save them in the database.
 It should also save the response HTML on the disk as a file with a random file name.
 This is considered as one scraping cycle.
 The process will then start the next cycle of scraping.

 The process should sleep for 5 seconds between each cycle of scraping.